-Day 2 – Karen/Lake Elementaita: After breakfast, you will check out and meet your driver guide, who will transfer you for excursions in the surrounding Karen Suburbs.
+Day 2 – Karen/Lake Elementaita: After breakfast, you will check out and meet your driver-guide, who will transfer you for excursions in the surrounding Karen Suburbs.
 Your first stop during the tour is Giraffe Centre, where you will spend about an hour.
-The centre offers guests the unique experience of hand-feeding these gentle giants at eye level from a raised platform while watching the warthogs below snuffle around looking for titbits.
+The center offers guests the unique experience of hand-feeding these gentle giants at eye level from a raised platform while watching the warthogs below snuffle around looking for titbits.
 Thereafter, drive a short distance to Daphne Sheldricks’ Elephant Orphanage – where you will have an opportunity to visit the many baby elephants that have been rescued from threatening situations in Kenya’s various national parks and even get a chance to see the calves being fed and playing with the staff.

 You will then visit the Karen Blixen Museum: a chance to go back in time and discover the famous Karen Blixen’s house exactly as it was when she lived in Kenya.
 Located in an area which was once part of Karen Blixen’s vast coffee estate, ‘bogani’, the museum was Karen’s home from 1917 until 1931.
 The house and grounds were made famous by the film ‘Out of Africa’ and have been restored by the Danish community of Kenya.
 Visitors will have a glimpse of typical colonial life in Kenya at the turn of the twentieth century.

 Day 3 – Lake Elementaita: After a hearty breakfast, you will set out on a full day’s game drive to Lake Nakuru National Park which is about 30 minutes drive from Elementaita.
 The lake is situated in the middle of the national park to which it gives its name.
 Teeming with wildlife, the park has so much to offer.
-Lions, buffalos, as well as the many rhinos that call this corner of Kenya home.
+Lions, buffaloes, as well as the many rhinos that call this corner of Kenya home.
 If you are lucky, you may even spot a leopard relaxing in a tree beside the lake.
 After a game-packed day, you will drive back to Sunbird Lodge in time to enjoy the sunset over the lake, before sitting down for dinner and toasting to the day’s adventures.
-Overnight at the Sunbird Lodge (B, L, D)
+Overnight at the Sunbird Lodge.

 Day 8 – Tarangire National Park: This morning, wake to the views of Mount Meru before heading down to breakfast.
-After collecting your packed lunch, you will join your driver guide as you head to Tarangire National Park for a full day game drive.
+After collecting your packed lunch, you will join your driver-guide as you head to Tarangire National Park for a full day game drive.
 Tarangire National Park extends over some 2,600 sq km (1,615 square miles) in the Rift Valley.
 Arid and studded with giant termite mounds, it is here that you can witness massive herds of elephants with some reaching as many as 500.
 During the dry season, the park becomes a haven for many migratory species and this is the best time to see animals as they cluster around various water sources.
-When the rains arrive, the animals become more widely distributed once more and the region’s swamps are alive with bird life.
+When the rains arrive, the animals become more widely distributed once more and the region’s swamps are alive with birdlife.
 The many herds of elephant, buffalo, wildebeest, impala, gazelle, and eland feast on the green shoots, eventually depleting them and being forced to return to the river systems once more.

 Day 11 – Serengeti/Ngorongoro: After breakfast and check-out, depart with a packed lunch and drive towards the Ngorongoro Conservation Area.
 On the way, you will one of the world’s most important prehistoric sites, Olduvai Gorge, for a tour and lecture.
 Learn how the gorge was vital in establishing the African origin of humankind and in turn, why it is referred to as the ‘Cradle of Mankind’.
 Proceed on to the Ngorongoro Conservation Area and on clearing the paperwork, you will drive through the Crater Rim from where you will have the opportunity – weather permitting – to see the Crater, in all its glory.
 Drive onto your Lodge, located in lush grounds within the Karatu Area.
 On arrival, you will be assisted with check-in and shown your room.
-Overnight at Acacia Farm Lodge (B, L, D)
+Overnight at Acacia Farm Lodge.

 Day 12 – Ngorongoro Crater: Get up early to make the most out of your day in the Ngorongoro Crater.
 Ngorongoro Crater is a deep, volcanic crater, the largest unflooded and unbroken caldera in the world, measuring about 20 km across, 600 meters deep and 300 sq km in area.
 The high walls of the crater itself, serve as a natural enclosure for an abundance of wildlife.
 There is a large resident population of ground game with a very real chance of you being able to see the “big five’.
 Among the notable birds are Lammergeyer, Verreaux’s Eagle and Egyptian Vulture, which make their home in the highest of the crater wall.
 In addition, you may view the beautiful rosy-breasted Longclaw, which appears on the plains after rains and flocks of lesser and Greater Flamingos which are spasmodic visitors to the crater lakes.
 Return to your lodge before dusk, and in time to freshen up before dinner.
-Overnight at Acacia Farm (B, L, D).
+Overnight at Acacia Farm.

 Day 13 – Lake Manyara National Park/Depart: After breakfast and check-out, drive to Lake Manyara National Park.
 Lake Manyara National Park is small compared to Tanzania’s other parks.
 At only 330 km, it fits neatly into the Great Rift Valley and is the real Cinderella of Tanzanian parks.
 This park is often overlooked and underrated, but this gem was described by Ernest Hemingway as ‘the loveliest place I have ever seen’.
 The shallow alkaline lake is often covered by resident flamingos and whatever the park lacks in size it makes up for in diversity.
 Apart from the lake and the many lions that roam the park, there is an expanse of a tropical jungle filled with troops of baboons and other occupants of the rainforest.
-Large herds of buffalos and zebras wander on the plains and in the distance are the ever-present jagged peaks of volcanoes.
+Large herds of buffaloes and zebras wander on the plains and in the distance are the ever-present jagged peaks of volcanoes.